About the Child Welfare Scholars Program

 Applicable Payback Positions

-Scholars are encouraged to contact the Student Support Coordinator with questions regarding qualifying child welfare employment prior to accepting any child welfare position.
+Scholars are encouraged to contact the Title IV-E Child Welfare Program Director with questions regarding qualifying child welfare employment prior to accepting any child welfare position.

 Contact Information

-Three years post-exit from the Child Welfare Scholars Program, all Child Welfare Scholars are required to keep the Center apprised of their contact information, as the Center may need to get in touch with Scholars from time to time.
-Please contact Amy Madsen at 218-726-7497 or [email protected] if you have changes in contact information.
+Three years post-exit from the Title IV-E Child Welfare Scholars Program, all Child Welfare Scholars are required to keep the Center apprised of their contact information, as the Center may need to get in touch with Scholars from time to time.
+Please contact the Center at [email protected] or 218-726-7590 if you have changes in contact information.

 Forms